List of Southern California transit agencies: City of Bell Transportation

 City of Bell Transportation operates La Campana Shuttle in Bell, Cudahy, and Bell Gardens.
 It also operates Dial-a-Ride and Dial-a-Cab service.

 City of Santa Clarita Transit

 City of Santa Clarita Transit operates local bus service in Santa Clarita and nearby surrounding unincorporated areas of Northern Los Angeles, along with commuter express service between Santa Clarita and Downtown Los Angeles, the San Fernando Valley or the Century City/Westwood/UCLA area.
+The McBean Regional Transit Center serves as a major hub, with connections to Metrolink and other transit agencies.

+City of Commerce Transit

+City of Commerce Transit operates six free bus lines within the city of Commerce.

 Compton Renaissance Transit

 The city of Compton has a local bus system.
 All five lines terminate at the transit center in downtown.
 Route 1 runs along Rosecrans Ave and El Segundo Blvd.
 Route 2 travels along Acadia Ave and Alondra Blvd.
 Route 3 provides access to the city's large retail development known as the Fashion Center and travels along El Segundo Blvd and Santa Fe Ave.
 Route 4 serves residences and facilities along Compton Blvd and Alondra Blvd.
 Finally, Route 5 travels to MLK Hospital and allows for light rail transfers at Artesia Station.